 The Land Tenure Service's field programme spans all of the developing and transitional regions, often in co-operation with other parts of the Organization to ensure the appropriate multi-disciplinary mix of skills are provided.
 The Service is active in all of FAO's regions.
-In the Southern and Eastern Africa sub-region, to cite just one example, it has had a long association with developing and supporting the implementation of land tenure related policies, including in Yanzania, Malawi and Zimbabwe.
-Specific countries where the Service is committed range from current discussions in Zimbabwe on land related information, and from emergency assistance in Angola identifying community boundaries, through to long standing work in Mozambique with the Land Commission.
+In the Africa region, to cite just one example, it has had a long association with developing and supporting the implementation of land tenure related policies in many of the Organization's member nations in Africa, particularly in the Southern and East Africa sub-region.
+Specific countries where the Service is currently committed range from a project dealing with land fragmentation in Tunisia to current discussions in Zimbabwe on land related information, and from emergency assistance in Angola identifying community boundaries to long standing work in Mozambique with the Land Commission.
+Similar lists of projects can be instanced in the Asia-Pacific region, in Latin America and the Caribbean, in Central and Eastern Europe, and in the Near East.